Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Remember that there is more to choosing the right wattage heater than tank size, so math and "rules of thumb" only help you so much.
 Your ambient air temperature will play a part in how hard your heater needs to work, as will the flow rate of your filter and even the strength of your lighting.

 After you install your heater, monitor your tank to make sure the temperature is staying in the correct range.
-For tropical fish you're aiming for 75-80 degrees.
+For tropical fish, you're aiming for 75-80 degrees (I shoot for 78, to be exact).
 Once you know how the heater is performing in your specific environment, you can make adjustments as needed.

 It's true for temperature as well as many other aspects of aquarium care: By closely monitoring your tank you often can stop problems cold before they get out of hand, and prevent the heartache of losing your fish.

 A bad heater can literally destroy your tank overnight.
 You could cook your fish, electrocute them or if the heater cracks and water seeps in, it could explode.
-Such happenings are rare these days, but choosing a quality heater makes a big difference.
+Such happenings are rare these days, but choosing a quality heater makes a big difference and offers a little peace of mind.

 © 2014 Eric Dockett